blthayer/gym-powerworld/tests/cases/ieee_14/README.md

 be, and also matches what the GridMind folks did in their work (they didn't dispatch real power from those generators in their scenarios).

+## IEEE 14 bus limits.PWB
+Arbitrary low and high MW limits have been added to all generators.
+These limits truly are arbitrary, and should not be treated as realistic or anything beyond random.

 ## README.md
 This file.